cottrell/mybin/README.md

 #### js dataframes

+2021-12: keep messing around with observable as it allows state caching notebook style.
+See here for "recommended" libraries https://observablehq.com/@observablehq/recommended-libraries

 2021-05: If there is some fast serializing to danfo it looks good.
 Look for arrow danfo interactions.
 See arquero.